CAN XL Protocol : Key advantages in Automotive Networks

 Explore the functionality of capacitive sensors and analyze their pros and cons, including sensitivity, cost, and application in level sensing.

-Explore the benefits and drawbacks of capacitive touch screens, including their sensitivity, visual clarity, and limitations like glove incompatibility.
+Explore 5 advantages and 3 disadvantages of capacitive touch screens, including their benefits such as sensitivity, visual clarity and limitations like glove incompatibility.

 Explore the fundamental differences between capacitors and inductors, focusing on their behavior with DC and AC, energy storage, and applications.